-I watch the scenery pass and even though I've drove this road a thousand times, nothing feel right or looks familiar.
+I watch the scenery pass and even though I've driven this road a thousand times, nothing feel right or looks familiar.
 I'm sure it's me, even if I can't be positive of who I am anymore.
-I'm the one who's out of character, it's only me who's out of place.
+I'm the one who's out of character, it's only me who's out-of-place.

 Esme leads me into the house and suggests that I sit down and relax on the couch.
 She asks me to give her a few minutes to speak to my mother alone.
 I only nod, all my words still jumbled up and locked away somewhere amidst my confusion and my shock.
 I don't even want those words anymore, those words from the past few hours are too hard to comprehend.
 Shit, they're even too difficult to say aloud much less hide them away inside myself, for they are self inducing poisonous words.

 Esme greets my mother with a quick hug and politely asks for her to join her outside for a chat.
 Esme doesn't even give my mother an opportunity to decline or to ask any questions, nor does Esme allow my mom to say anything to me, instead she rushes her out the front door.
 Esme's good, but by the look on my mother's face, I hope Esme is strong too... because she just may have to literally catch my mother after her legs give out from my 'news.'